akeneo/pim-docs/manipulate_pim_data/connect/configure_event_subscription_network.rst

 - `object-storage`
 - `mysql`

-Additionnaly, we also block the ranges of IPs defined in the RFC1918.
+Additionally, we also block the ranges of IPs defined in the RFC1918.

 However, **you may need to add an exception to those IP address ranges**, this chapter explains how.